esito/ano-doc/docs/ano-syntax/tasks-and-rules-overview.md

 ### Naming Conventions

-Names are case insensitive, and should be unique.
+Names are case insensitive and should be unique.

 * Task Group names must be unique
 * Work Task names must be unique within its Task Group
   * **NOTE**: It is possible for Work Tasks to have the same name in different Task Groups
 * Task Groups and Work Tasks must have different names
   * **NOTE**: If the Work Task does not have an explicit name defined, it will be given a default name.
 Make sure this does not conflict with the Task Group name or other Work Task names
     * **Example**: The Work Task `Delete HOTEL` gets by default the name **Delete_HOTEL** when no name is explicitly specified.

 ### Running Tasks

 Running a Task Group will run all its tasks in defined sequence.
-Running Work Tasks will run all Work Tasks with the same name, regardless of which Task Group they belong to, and in the sequence they are defined.
+Running Work Tasks will run all Work Tasks with the same name, regardless of which Task Group they belong to, and in the sequence, they are defined.

 ## Work Task Types